Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: GNN-based DRL agent design

-The GNN model is \rrm{based on the} Message Passing Neural Network \cite{gilmer2017neural} \rrm{model}.
-In our case, we consider the link entity and perform the message passing \rrm{process} between all links.
-The algorithm performs \textit{T} steps of message passing\rrm{.
-A} graphical representation can be seen in Figure \ref{fig:mpnn}.
-At the beginning, the algorithm iterates over all links of the network topology.
-For each link, it iterates over all its neighbors, combining the link features \rrm{with} a fully-connected NN. \rrm{The outputs of these operations are called \textit{messages} according to the GNN notation}.
-Afterwards, the \rrm{\textit{messages} computed for a same node with its neighbors are} aggregated using an element-wise sum. \rrm{Lastly,} a Recurrent NN (RNN) \rrm{is used} to update the link hidden states $h_{LK}$ \rrm{with the new aggregated information [i,e, $RNN(h_{LK}^{t}, h_{LK}^{t-1})$]}.
-This process is repeated \textit{T} \rrm{times} and, at the end \rrm{of this phase}, the \rrm{resulting} link \rrm{states} are aggregated using \rrm{an element-wise} sum. \rrm{Finally, } \rrm{the result is passed through} a fully-connected NN\rrm{, which models the Readout function of the GNN.
-The output of this latter function is the estimated q-value of the input state and action.}
+The algorithm performs \textit{T} message passing steps.
+A graphical representation can be seen in Figure~\ref{fig:mpnn}, where the algorithm iterates over all links of the network topology.
+For each link, its features are combined with those of the neighboring links using a fully-connected, corresponding to M in Figure~\ref{fig:mpnn}.
+The outputs of these operations are called \textit{messages} according to the GNN notation.
+Then, the \textit{messages} computed for each link with their neighbors are aggregated using an element-wise sum (line 5 in Algorithm~\ref{alg:mp}).
+Afterwards, a Recurrent NN (RNN) is used to update the link hidden states $h_{LK}$ with the new aggregated information (line 6 in Algorithm~\ref{alg:mp}).
+At the end of the message passing phase, the resulting link states are aggregated using an element-wise sum (line 7 in Algorithm~\ref{alg:mp}).
+The result is passed through a fully-connected DNN which models the readout function of the GNN.
+The output of this latter function is the estimated q-value of the input state and action.